Magazine

 Regulation of Alternative Investments

 Unfortunately, the lack of regulations on alternative investments increases the potential for fraud and scams in this asset category.
-It can create barriers to investors getting accurate information about alternative investments.
+It creates barriers for investors to get accurate information about alternative investments.

-This is the case despite alternative investments being under the governance of the Dodd-Frank Wall Street Reform and Consumer Protection Act [3] and being subject to U.S. Security and Exchange Commission (SEC) scrutiny.
-However, the SEC doesn’t require them to register with the regulator agency.
-So, the SEC does not regulate alternative investments like stocks and bonds.
+This is the case despite alternative investments being under the governance of the Dodd-Frank Wall Street Reform and Consumer Protection Act [3] and subject to U.S. Securities and Exchange Commission (SEC) scrutiny.
+However, the SEC doesn’t require them to register with the regulator, and the SEC does not regulate alternative investments like stocks and bonds.

 Due to the lack of regulation, people dealing with alternative investments must conduct thorough due diligence and possess sophisticated investing experience.
-This requirement is why some alternative investment offerings are available to accredited investors.
+All those requirements make alternative investment offerings available to accredited investors.

-An accredited investor is a classification for a person with a net worth of past $1 million (minus the primary residence) or earnings of at least $200,000 per year — $300,000 combined income with a spouse.
-Also, financial professionals with a FINRA series 7, 65, or 82 are eligible to be an accredited investor.
+Note: An accredited investor is a classification for a person with a net worth of at least $1 million (minus the primary residence) or earnings of at least $200,000 per year, $300,000 combined income with a spouse.
+A. Financial professionals with a FINRA series 7, 65, or 82 are eligible to be an accredited investor.

 Advantages and Disadvantages of Alt Investments